rapid7/insightconnect-plugins/cisco_umbrella_investigate/help.md

 * 0.1.1 - SSL bug fix in SDK
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode | Update to new credential types
 * 1.0.1 - Add connection test | Fix where connection was returning "Wrong api_key" on valid keys | Run plugin as least privileged user | Update to use the `komand/python-3-slim-plugin` Docker image to reduce plugin size
+* 1.0.2 - Added change allowing categorization to work with a Tier1 API key by utilizing the single domain API endpoint instead of the bulk API endpoint when a single-element array of domains is passed in

 ## References